The 7th Son & Other Failed Theories:

 If it had gone to Reggie they had a problem on their hands.
 Kreachur is a loose canon.
+And he approved of Reggie.
 An Elf may not know who his Master is, but he would certainly know who his master isn’t.
 And if his isn’t Harry, and isn’t Bellatrix, and isn’t Andromeda (or Draco, in the off-chance that it was tied to male heirs to the degree that being male was more important than being a Black) then somebody might start asking some very inconvenient questions.

 The statement: “And if such an enchantment exists, then the ownership of the house is most likely to pass to the eldest of Sirius’s living relatives, which would mean his cousin, Bellatrix Lestrange.” was not a complete lie, you can tell that it was a partial truth.
 Dumbledore shaved it by stating that it would pass to the eldest of Sirius’s living relatives and threw Bellatrix in as a red herring.
 He was very concerned over whether it had devolved upon Sirius’s eldest male relative.

 And, of course, throwing Bellatrix’s name into the pot was a powerful inducement to Harry — who was saying he didn’t want the house.
 Harry would hardly continue to refuse it if there was any chance that to do so would mean that it might go to her.

 Or it all may be just a very silly scene which makes no real kind of sense, that Rowling threw in because she thought it was funny.